 "It was a late reaction with their defense," said McLenithan.
 "They had a bad touch on it, and the goal was wide open, so I went for it."

-Meanwhile, Patriot midfielder Rebecaa Romac started harassing the white and
+Meanwhile, Patriot midfielder Rebecaa Romac started harassing the white and purple offense, and also made an attempt on goal late in the first, but it slammed off the post.

 With 50 seconds left in the first half, Brattleboro keeper Smith had a huge save, leaving MAU only up a goal at the break.